LayerManager/layman/doc/rest.md

 JSON object with following structure:
 - **authenticated**: Boolean. `true` if user is authenticated, `false` if user is anonymous.
 - **claims**: Object.
-Dictionary of known claims according to [OpenID Connect standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) (e.g. name, nickname, preferred_username, or email).
+Dictionary of known claims (e.g. name, nickname, preferred_username, or email).
+Claims are inspired by and have same meaning as [OpenID Connect standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 Some claims are set even if the user is anonymous (e.g. name).
-- *name*: String.
+- *username*: String.
 Username the user claimed within Layman.
 If not set, it was not claimed yet.
 To be used as username in some REST API paths (i.e. `/rest/<user>/...`)